noahehall/theBookOfNoah/databases/mysql_new.md

   - text-based interface:
   - user can login and execute queries
   - accept queries from text files containing queries, and thereby execute them on behalf of the user or other software
+  - can be used to import the data from a dump file into mysql

 # WRAPPER SCRIPTS
 ## MYSQLD_SAFE